 Measuring Offline vs. Online Marketing ROI

-Event marketing will always be appreciated and is one of the most effective business tools you have.
-What can’t be ignored is that online marketing is equally, or even more valuable to your business.
+Event marketing will always be appreciated and is one of the most effective business tools you have for rapidly growing your business and obtaining new B2B leads.
+What can’t be ignored is that online marketing is equally, or even more valuable to your business — especially B2C companies.

 Two important stats from the 2013 State of Inbound Marketing report sum up the value of marketing online vs. offline: